GabrielSouza007/shorts-summary/README.md

 ## 💻 Project

-> This project was developed from base to store personal links.
+> This project was developed from base to summarize youtube shorts.

 The idea is: